-The Phelps Community Memorial Library Board of Trustees reserves the right to change any policies without prior notice, including those covered here, at any time.
-You will be notified of any changes.
+The Phelps Library Board of Trustees reserves the right to change any policies without prior notice, including those covered here, at any time.
+Employees will be notified of any changes in writing.
 New policies will be effective on dates determined by the Board of Trustees.

-- I. Equal Employment: The Phelps Community Memorial Library maintains a policy of non-discrimination with employees and applicants for employment.
-No aspect of employment with the Phelps Community Memorial Library will be influenced in any manner by race, color, religion, sex, age, national origin, sexual preference, marital status or non-job related disability, or any other basis prohibited by law. - II.
-United States Citizenship: Phelps Community Memorial Library intends to hire only citizens of the United States of America or those who have valid permits to work in the United States. - III.
-Non-Harassment Policy: The Phelps Community Memorial Library will not tolerate the harassment of one employee by another.
-Any incident should be reported promptly to the Director or a Board member for investigation and resolution. - IV.
-Employment Classifications: - a) Full Time 30 hours per week minimum. - b) Part Time less than 30 hours per week.
+I. Equal Employment:

+The Phelps Library maintains a policy of non-discrimination with employees and applicants for employment.
+No aspect of employment with the Phelps Library will be influenced in any manner by race, color, religion, sex, age, national origin, sexual preference, marital status or non-job related disability, or any other basis prohibited by law.

+II.
+United States Citizenship:

+Phelps Library intends to hire only citizens of the United States of America or those who have valid permits to work in the United States.

+III.
+Non-Harassment Policy:

+The Phelps Library will not tolerate the harassment of one employee by another.
+Any incident should be reported promptly to the Director or a Board member for investigation and resolution.

+IV.
+Employment Classifications:

+- a) Full Time 40 hours per week minimum. - b) Part Time less than 40 hours per week.